THC-Software/ClubService/README.md

 #### Chain Event Handler

 We've implemented a chain event handler that has a list of event handlers.
 Each event handler corresponds to one event type.
-All events are passed to the chain event handler and it in turn passes them further to all of the event handlers that are registered with it.
+All events are passed to the chain event handler and it in turn passes them further to all the event handlers that are registered with it.
-If the event is supported in the event handler that it is passed to, it will process that event (e.g. construct the readside or send an email)
+If the event is supported in the event handler that it is passed to, it will process that event (e.g. construct the read side or send an email).

 The following diagram shows the structure of the event handlers.
 In our case we split them up so that we have an event handler for each event instead of for each aggregate but for the diagram we simplified it because otherwise it